merenlab/anvio/anvio/docs/programs/anvi-build-workflow.md

 The interface is served locally.
 It does not send your workflow or your parameter values to a remote service.

+### Standalone installation

+Install this package from any clone or source archive:

+{{ codestart }}
+pip install .
+{{ codestop }}

+The installation copies the workflow builder and its metadata into the active Python environment.
+After installation, `anvi-build-workflow` does not depend on the location of the source directory.
+You can move or remove the clone without breaking the command.

 ### Launching the workflow builder

 Run the program without parameters: